Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

 # [Personalized Offers](placeholder for gallery url)

 This document is focusing on the post deployment instructions for the automated deployment through [Cortana Intelligence Solutions](https://gallery.cortanaintelligence.com/solutions).
-The source code of the solution as well as manual deployment instructions can be found [here](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/tree/master/Manual%20Deployment%20Guide).
+The source code of the solution as well as manual deployment instructions can be found [here](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Manual%20Deployment%20Guide).

 ### Quick links
-[Solution Architecture](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#architecture) - overview of the architecture.
+[Solution Architecture](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#architecture) - overview of the architecture.

-[Monitor Progress](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#monitor-progress) - see how you can monitor the resources that have been deployed to your subscription.
+[Monitor Progress](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#monitor-progress) - see how you can monitor the resources that have been deployed to your subscription.

-[Visualization Steps](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#visualization) - instructions to connect up a Power BI dashboard to your deployment that visualized the results.
+[Visualization Steps](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#visualization) - instructions to connect up a Power BI dashboard to your deployment that visualized the results.

+[Customization](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#customization) - guidance on how to customize the offer logic and retrain the model.

-[Scaling](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#scaling) - guidance on how to think about scaling this solution according to your needs.
+[Scaling](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#scaling) - guidance on how to think about scaling this solution according to your needs.

+[Stopping the Solution](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#stopping) - How to stop or delete the solution.

+<a name="architecture"></a>
 ## **Architecture**
-The architecture diagram shows various Azure services that are deployed by [Personalized Offers for Retail Solution](palceholder link) using [Cortana Intelligence Solutions](https://gallery.cortanaintelligence.com/solutions), and how they are connected to each other in the end to end solution.
+The architecture diagram shows various Azure services that are deployed by [Personalized Offers Solution](placeholder link) using [Cortana Intelligence Solutions](https://gallery.cortanaintelligence.com/solutions), and how they are connected to each other in the end to end solution.

 ![Solution Diagram](https://cloud.githubusercontent.com/assets/16085124/24881519/084cd072-1e0c-11e7-9093-7eaf48d4d513.png)